VitorEmanuelDev/vitoremanueldev/README.md

-👋 Hi, I'm Vitor Emanuel, an aspiring software engineer.
+👋 Hi, I'm Vitor Emanuel, an aspiring Software Engineer.

 <!--
 **VitorEmanuelDev/vitoremanueldev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.